dart-code-checker/dart-code-metrics/README.md

 dart_code_metrics:
   anti-patterns:
-    - ... # add this entry to configure list of anti-patterns
+    - ... # add this entry to configure the list of anti-patterns
   metrics:
-    ... # add this entry to configure list of reported metrics
+    ... # add this entry to configure the list of reported metrics
   metrics-exclude:
-    - ... # add this entry to configure list of files that should be ignored by metrics
+    - ... # add this entry to configure the list of files that should be ignored by metrics
   rules:
-    - ... ## add this entry to configure list of rules
+    - ... ## add this entry to configure the list of rules
 ```

 Basic config example: